-Former first minister Rhodri Morgan dies - BBC News
+Tributes to 'great man' Rhodri Morgan

-Former first minister Rhodri Morgan has died, aged 77.
+Former first minister Rhodri Morgan, who has died aged 77, has been described as the most popular politician of his generation.

-He was elected as an MP in 1987 and became an AM when the assembly was created in 1999.
+The tribute was paid by Alun Michael, who he replaced at the helm of the Welsh Assembly in February 2000.

-Mr Morgan became first minister nine months later, replacing Alun Michael who had stood down.
-He is widely credited with having brought stability to the fledgling assembly after a turbulent start to the new institution.
+Mr Morgan has been credited with bringing stability to the fledgling institution during his nine years in charge after its turbulent start.

+The statement continued: "Police and paramedics attended, sadly, the man, former First Minister Rhodri Morgan, was pronounced deceased at the scene."

+All parties in Wales have suspended general election campaigning on Thursday as a mark of respect.

+Elected as a Labour MP in 1987, Mr Morgan stood for the new assembly in 1999.

+He served as first minister and Welsh Labour leader from 2000 until he stepped down in 2009, with Mr Jones elected to succeed him.

-He is survived by his wife, Julie, two daughters and a son.
+The former AM for Cardiff West is survived by his wife, Julie, two daughters and a son.

 Mr Jones said: "Wales hasn't just lost a great politician, we've lost a real father figure."

-He said he was "funny, clever, engaging on almost any topic".
+He said Mr Morgan was "funny, clever, engaging on almost any topic".

-"I owe him a great deal, just as we all do in Wales," Mr Jones said.
+"I owe him a great deal, just as we all do in Wales," the first minister added.

 "He did so much to fight for, and then establish devolution in the hearts and minds of the public in our country."

+"I saw Rhodri just last month, campaigning in Cardiff North with Carwyn Jones," he added.

+"Rhodri was an incredibly effective first minister for Wales.
+He stood up for Wales, its people's future and its public services."

-Tony Blair, the former Labour prime minister, said Mr Morgan "was an outstanding servant of Wales, the United Kingdom and the Labour Party".
+Tony Blair, who was Labour prime minister when Mr Morgan was installed, said he "was an outstanding servant of Wales, the United Kingdom and the Labour Party".

-He added: "He was great company, a fund of marvellous stories and a shrewd and immensely capable politician", adding he led the assembly with "with enormous skill and dedication".
+"He was great company, a fund of marvellous stories and a shrewd and immensely capable politician", Mr Blair said, adding Mr Morgan led the assembly with "with enormous skill and dedication".

-Former ex-Labour Welsh secretary Lord Hain said: "As first minister Rhodri was both the father of devolution and the father of the nation.
+Ex-Labour Welsh Secretary Lord Hain said: "As first minister Rhodri was both the father of devolution and the father of the nation.

 "He did more than anyone to bed down and ensure the new Welsh Assembly gained widespread legitimacy."

-Calling him a "unique populist intellectual", he added he was a "towering figure in every sense whom we will all miss".
+Calling him a "unique populist intellectual", Lord Hain said Mr Morgan was a "towering figure in every sense whom we will all miss".

 Alun Michael, now Police and Crime Commissioner for South Wales, said he was "shocked by the sad news of Rhodri Morgan's death".